trovent/YAETWi/README.md

 Keystrokes:
          'd' -> (dump) all traced providers
-         'r' -> (read) provider name to print detailed output for 'c' -> (clear) all events
+         'r' -> (read) provider name to print detailed output for 'w' -> (write) output of particular provider down to a file 'c' -> (clear) all events
          'p' -> manually provide comma-separated pids to be traced -> all collections and pids will be purged; (!) list is not immune to pids discovered through 'externalIP' parameter afterwards
          'v' -> switch (verbose) mode